PixarV/terraform-provider-pixarv/website/docs/d/paas_service.md

 * `monitoring` - The monitoring settings for the service.
 The structure of this block is [described below](#monitoring).
 * `options` - Other PostgreSQL parameters.
 * `replication_mode` - The replication mode in the _Patroni_ cluster.
-* `shared_buffers` - The amount of memory the database server uses for shared memory buffers.
+* `shared_buffers` - The amount of memory in bytes the database server uses for shared memory buffers.
 * `user` - List of PostgreSQL users with parameters.
 The structure of this block is [described below](#postgresql-user).
 * `version` - The installed version.
 * `wal_buffers` - The amount of shared memory used for WAL data not yet written to a volume.